rockstor/rockstor-doc/share_snap_ops.rst

 useful for users to fetch or refer to older files.

-Using Rockstors :ref:`tasks` system it is also possible to schedule automated snapshots; see :ref:`snapshottask` or to setup a series of tasks to implement :ref:`mpsnapshots`.
+Using Rockstors :ref:`tasks` system it is also possible to schedule automated snapshots, see :ref:`snapshottask`, or to setup a series of tasks to implement :ref:`mpsnapshots`.

 Delete a snapshot